 Scientific Name: Tsuga canadensis

 These trees are found mostly in cool coves but can also be present on rock outcrops, especially on north-facing slopes.
 They are shade tolerant and are able to live in fairly acidic soil.
-Hemlocks have shallow root systems that leave them susceptible to drought and wind fall.
+Hemlocks have shallow root systems that leave them susceptible to drought, wildland fire, and wind fall.

 The eastern hemlock is found from Nova Scotia to eastern Minnesota, south to Maryland and Illinois, and along the Appalachian Mountains to Georgia and northern Alabama.

 Hemlock comprises less than 1% of the forest cover in the Park.
-The Limberlost area is probably the most famous hemlock area in the Park.
-According to legend, George Freeman Pollock (then owner of Skyland) wanted to save the trees.
-His wife, Addie Nairn Pollock bought 100 hemlock trees at $10 a tree to save them from the logger's ax (Pollock, 1960).
-Some of the trees in this area were more than 3 centuries old.
 Hemlock ecosystems are unique.
-There are several rare species found in this area.
+There are several rare species found in hemlock stands.
 The state rare blackburnian warbler (Dendroica fusca) has been known to nest in the area (Winstead, 1995).
 Four state rare plants also occur.
 They are the speckled alder (Alnus rugosa), American fly-honeysuckle (Lonicera canadensis), alderleaf buckthorn (Rhamnus alnifolia), and finely-nerved sedge (Carex leptonervia).
 There is no other tree that can fill the functional niche of hemlock.

 Other common names for eastern hemlock include Canada hemlock and hemlock spruce.